I did not watch the Espys, which took place July 15 on ESPN.

 I'm not going to bash Jenner.
 She is free to live her life the way she chooses, and I applaud her for being strong enough to reveal what she believes is her true identity.

 And I won't deny the fact that her decision to wear dresses and high heels in public takes some guts.
+But my view on Jenner's award may seem a bit blunt -- what a travesty!

 There are several courageous athletes who have had to deal with far more adversity than the former 1976 Olympics' decathlon winner.

-Kansas City Chiefs safety Eric Berry was diagnosed with Hodgkins lymphoma last December.
+KANSAS CITY Chiefs safety Eric Berry was diagnosed with Hodgkins lymphoma last December.
 He learned of this after complaining of chest pains during a game just three weeks earlier.

-And then there's former Bills quarterback Jim Kelly, who may finally be healthy after a two-year fight with squamous cell carcinoma.
+And then there's former Bills quarterback Jim Kelly, who finally may be healthy after a two-year fight with squamous cell carcinoma.

 For good measure, Kelly recently conquered his short battle with Methicillin-resistant Staphylococcus aureus, a bacterial infection otherwise known as MRSA.